 - Greenways Promotion Strategy in Basque Country.
 Harkaitz Millán, CEO Basquetour (Basque Tourism Agency).

 - Promoting cycling tourism in Denmark.
 Henrik Lythe Jørgensen, Consultant.
 Dansk Cykelturisme (Danish Cycle Tourism).

 10:00 – 12:00.
 Session 6: Mobility, Intermodality and Local Development

 Greenways as infrastructure for tourism, for the creation of long-distance travel itineraries as well as everyday mobility.

 - Navarra Greenways Plan and the Ederbidea Project.
 Maitena Ezkutari, Director-General for Tourism and Trade, Navarra Regional Government.

-- Promoting Sustainable Mobility through the United Kingdom’s National Cyclist Network.
+- Promoting Sustainable Mobility Through the National Cycle Network – NCN 99 – The Comber Greenway – The CHIPS Project.
 Gordon Clarke, National Director for Ireland, Sustrans UK.

 - Alava’s green itinerary network.
 Amaia Barredo.
 Environment and Town Planning Director at Álava’s Provincial Council.

 - From the Great Southern Trail to the Great Southern Greenway.
 Citizen Involvement in the Promotion of Railway Heritage.
 Liam o’Mahony, Chairman, Great Southern Trail (Ireland).

 - Gipuzkoa Greenways Revitalisation Plan.
 Iñaki Prego.
 General Director for Mobility and Public Transport in Gipuzkoako Foru Aldundia – Provincial Council of Gipuzkoa.